What do we want to achieve?

 What counts as a bike ride?

-A 10 minute ride on a pedal bike (including electric bikes).
-Doesn't have to be a ride to work - it can be any kind of ride!
+A 10 minute ride on a pedal bike (including electric bikes) is the only minimum requirement.
+It doesn't have to be a ride to work - it can be any kind of ride!

 Why just 10 minutes?